Skip to main content

 Form N244: General Application Notice

-Form N244 is used to ask the court to make, change, or set aside (cancel) a court order.
-It is a general-purpose form, so it covers a wide range of situations.
+Purpose: Used to ask the court to make, change, or set aside a court order (e.g., CCJ).

-• Set aside a CCJ.
-If you did not receive the court papers, or you have a valid defence, you can ask the court to cancel the judgment.
+Set aside (cancel) a County Court Judgment (CCJ): If you didn't receive the papers, or have a valid defense.

-• Stop an eviction or bailiff action.
-You can request a hearing to stop a warrant of possession.
+Stop an eviction/bailiff action: To ask for a hearing to stop a warrant of possession.

 Form N245: Application to Vary or Suspend

-How it works: an N245 is usually handled by a court officer on paper, without a hearing.
+Process: Usually handled by a court officer without a hearing.

 Get help